Create a basic element

 ) -> None

-: Sets up smooth movement animation of the element between two positions.start_position
+- flow: Sets up smooth movement animation of the element between two positions.

-: Where the element will start moving from (x, y coordinates)end_position
+- start_position: Where the element will start moving from (x, y coordinates)

-: Where the element will move to (x, y coordinates)time
+- end_position: Where the element will move to (x, y coordinates)

-: If True, the element will continuously move back and forth between positions -
+loop: If True, the element will continuously move back and forth between positions

-: Sets up teleporting animation of the element between two positions. start_position
+jump: Sets up teleporting animation of the element between two positions.

-: Where the element will start jumping from (x, y coordinates)end_position
+- start_position: Where the element will start jumping from (x, y coordinates)

-: Where the element will jump to (x, y coordinates)time
+- end_position: Where the element will jump to (x, y coordinates)

-: If True, the element will continuously jump back and forth between positionsratio
+- loop: If True, the element will continuously jump back and forth between positions

 Mouse and Click Events¶

-: Check if the mouse is hovering over the element.
-Returns True if hovered, False otherwise.is_clicked
+- is_hovered: Check if the mouse is hovering over the element.
+Returns True if hovered, False otherwise.

-: Check if the element is hovered and the provided mouse button is down.
-Returns True if clicked, False otherwise.was_clicked
+- is_clicked: Check if the element is hovered and the provided mouse button is down.
+Returns True if clicked, False otherwise.

 For mouse button parameters: